Geometry-controlled magnon-polaritons of double magnetic films in planar cavities: Model and theoretical framework

-By contrast, if the two films differ, for example through unequal thicknesses $d_1\neq d_2$, unequal effective bias fields $H_1\neq H_2$, unequal damping parameters $\alpha_1\neq \alpha_2$, or unequal dielectric loading $\eta_1\neq \eta_2$, then the slab amplitudes differ and the effective bilayer is asymmetric:

-This form will be needed to study the activation of a weak dark-derived branch under controlled asymmetry.

-An important internal consistency requirement is recovered immediately from the present formulation.
-If the original single film of thickness $d$ is divided into two identical half-thickness layers and the gap is set to zero,
+This formulation immediately recovers an important internal consistency requirement.
+If the original single film of thickness $d$ is divided into two identical half-thickness layers with zero gap ($d_1=d_2=d/2$ and $s=0$), the effective double layer amplitudes perfectly reduce to the single-slab values $r_{\mathrm{eff}}^{L}=r_{\mathrm{eff}}^{R}=r_{\mathrm{slab}}(d)$ and $t_{\mathrm{eff}}=t_{\mathrm{slab}}(d)$.
+Consequently, the double layer transmission exactly reproduces the single-film result, yielding

-then the two slabs are adjacent and made of the same material.
-In that case they must behave exactly as one single slab of thickness $d$.
-At the level of the effective bilayer amplitudes, one finds